You will learn

-When you have a date-based flow, it’s helpful to know how profiles enter these flows and what happens when a date is added or changed.
+Learn how profiles enter date-based flows and what happens when a date is added or changed.
 For instance, what happens if someone is about to enter the flow, but the date is suddenly changed or deleted altogether?
 This article runs through what happens for date property-triggered flows when dates are added, updated, or deleted from a profile.

 If the date falls within the timeline of the flow, Klaviyo will pull the profile into the flow and insert them at the appropriate point based on the timing established within the series, as illustrated in the example below.